pmcgoohan/targeting-zero-mev/content-layer.md

 We have done this in a way that works across many Ethereum networks, including eth2, rollups and mainnet (although fork risk is likely too great here).

+However random ordering can lead to issues with transaction bloat which may need to be addressed by [fair ordering and/or encrypted variants](https://github.com/pmcgoohan/targeting-zero-mev) of the Alex protocol.

 We see the creation of a content consensus layer as the realization of Ethereum’s ambitions for full decentralization and of it's ambitions to create fair and equitable globally distributed systems for everybody.

-Future revisions of this document will focus on the specifics of integrating the protocol with eth2 and Optimistic rollups.

 ## Contact